AdvaitU/lego-yoshi-prototype/README.md

-# YoshiBot - Lego Super Mario
+# Lego Yoshi - Lego Super Mario Interactivity
 Advait Ukidve - September 2023

 **Description:** Repository to save code for YoshiBot, a proposed expansion to the Lego Super Mario interactivity using OpenAI's GPT 3.5 Turbo API.